 In the center of the board you can see the hastily assembled troops under MacColla as he attempts to stall Hurry’s army while Montrose can assemble his scattered forces.

 Montrose was really caught with his pants down.
 His army was scattered sleeping or just waking when Hurry fired his first shots.
 Luckily for Montrose, MacColla was able to quickly assemble his bodyguard and some other Scots to try and delay Hurry and give time to Montrose.
-In addition to being surprised, Montrose is also outnumbered over 3 to 2.
+In addition to being surprised, Montrose was also outnumbered over 3 to 2.